Editor's note: This article was first published April 4, 2017.

-Heise grew up during the Reagan era so she had trouble kicking the idea that cannabis was going to fry her brain.
+Heise grew up during the Reagan era, so she had trouble kicking the idea that cannabis was going to fry her brain.

-But it was Heise's twin daughters, who are now seniors in high school, that helped change her mind about marijuana.
+But it was Heise's twin daughters, who are now seniors in high school, who helped change her mind about marijuana.
 Now, Heise uses medical marijuana to help ease the pain from her chronic pancreatitis.

-"We’ve spent so many years demonizing a plant that we need to start overcoming that and educating our children similar to how we educate them about alcohol or aspirin use," Heise said.
+"We’ve spent so many years demonizing a plant that we need to start overcoming that and educating our children, similar to how we educate them about alcohol or aspirin use," Heise said.
 "Just have a very open and honest conversation."

 Both women have experienced their fair share of skepticism from other parents who don't necessarily understand or approve of their career paths.
-Heise and Macias, however, said they try to educate the so-called "haters" on the medical benefits of marijuana.
+Heise and Macias, however, say they try to educate the so-called "haters" on the medical benefits of marijuana.

 "I don't try to convince," Macias said.
 "I try to educate and then I let them make their own decisions based upon it."

-"I think that once moms become very educated that their kids are not going to be stoners -- that it's an actual valid, viable medication that's very helpful to hundreds of thousands of families that I know -- we can change it and we need to bring our voices to Congress," Heise said.
+"I think that once moms become very educated that their kids are not going to be stoners—that it's an actual valid, viable medication that's very helpful to hundreds of thousands of families that I know—we can change it and we need to bring our voices to Congress," Heise said.

 These women entrepreneurs will completely change how you see the marijuana industry